-Plastic Bottles | Turning Garbage Into A Survival Tool
+Turning Plastic Bottles into a Survival Tool

-I have been on dozens of survival challenges, and have yet to complete one without finding at least one plastic bottle.
+I have been on dozens of survival challenges and have yet to complete one without finding at least one plastic bottle.
 In this article, we will cover ways you can use these plastic bottles to survive in the wilderness.

-1. Containing/Purifying Water
+1. Contain/Purify Water

 One of your biggest priorities in a survival scenario is water.
-You can only survive three days without water, and if it is not purified you could end up with nasty waterborne illnesses.
+You can only survive three days without water, and if it is not purified, you can end up with nasty waterborne illnesses.
 Of course, bottles help you carry and store water at your shelter.
 In addition, they can help you purify water.

-2. Start Fire
+2. Start a Fire

 3. Make Cordage

 One of the hardest materials to replicate in nature is cordage.
 You can find it or make it, but often it is not as strong or flexible as you need.
-Cut off the bottom of the bottle and start trimming a thin strip from the remaining bottle.
+Cut off the bottom of a bottle and start trimming a thin strip from the remaining bottle.
 Keep trimming this thread until the bottle is gone.
 This should give you several feet of cordage.

 4. Trap Fish

 Food is a major priority in a survival scenario.
 Fish are a great source of calories and protein.
 If you cut the top off of a plastic bottle just below the taper, you can flip it over and insert it back into the base.
-Then you can punch holes through both pieces and use cordage to attach them.
+After this, you can punch holes through both pieces and use cordage to attach them.

 5. Make a Lantern